Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Introduction

-To overcome these complementary limitations of GFRFT and AGFT, this paper introduces the angular GFRFT (AGFRFT), a unified framework that integrates fractional-order and angular spectral analysis while maintaining theoretical consistency and practical implementability.
-The overall architecture of the proposed AGFRFT framework is illustrated in Fig.~\ref{fig:framework}, with its key contributions summarized as follows: \begin{itemize} \item{We design a degeneracy-friendly rotation matrix family ensuring exact GFT reduction at zero angle, resolving conventional AGFT’s consistency and interpretability flaws.} \item{We introduce two AGFRFT formulations (I-AGFRFT/II-AGFRFT) and rigorously analyze their core properties and smooth variation with both angular and fractional-order parameters.} \item{We provide a learnable angle-fractional order joint parametrization, enabling optimized spectral processing via standard gradient-based methods.} \item{We validate the framework via extensive experiments, demonstrating superiority over GFRFT and AGFT in spectral concentration, reconstruction quality, and controllable manipulation.} \end{itemize}
+To overcome these complementary limitations of GFRFT and AGFT, this paper introduces the rotation-parameterized graph fractional Fourier transform (RP-GFRFT), a unified framework that integrates fractional-order and rotation-parameterized spectral analysis while maintaining theoretical consistency and practical implementability.
+The overall architecture of the proposed RP-GFRFT framework is illustrated in Figure~\ref{fig:framework}, with its key contributions summarized as follows: \begin{itemize} \item{We design a degeneracy-friendly rotation matrix family ensuring exact GFT reduction at zero angle, resolving conventional AGFT’s consistency and interpretability flaws.} \item{We introduce two RP-GFRFT formulations (I-RP-GFRFT/II-RP-GFRFT) and rigorously analyze their core properties and smooth variation with both rotation and fractional-order parameters.} \item{We provide a learnable rotation-fractional order joint parametrization, enabling optimized spectral processing via standard gradient-based methods.} \item{We validate the framework via extensive experiments, demonstrating superiority over GFRFT and AGFT in spectral concentration, reconstruction quality, and controllable manipulation.} \end{itemize}